Singapore Math Model Method

-Young children (especially in the lower primary) have not totally built up their mind to understand logic yet, so drawing models help them understand the question in a better way.
+Young children (especially in the lower primary) have not totally built up their minds to understand logic yet, so drawing models help them understand the question in a better way.

-In my opinion, there are some pros and cons for the model method.
+In my opinion, there are some pros and cons to the model method.

 Pros: The Singapore math model method is great for children who are visual learners as it gives a better picture of the question.
 Children play with toys when they are young.
 Using blocks to represent numbers is more visually appealing to them than using letters to represent numbers (Algebra).
 By seeing the question visually, these children are better able to see the logic and relationship between different objects.